 So then, a much higher load impedance is required for optimal signal transfer.
 As a general rule, the load Z should be at least 10x that of the source Z.

 The main point, beyond argument, is that a higher load impedance is necessary.
-Having a load much higher than the source is better for signal transfer and for damping factor.
-In theory, the higher the better!
+Having a load much higher than the source is better for signal transfer and damping factor.
+In theory, the higher, the better!

 Damping Factor & System Q

 In this section, we’ll discuss damping factor, the Q values of a system, and the overall damping of a system.

 The purpose of this section is to show that, while higher damping factors are generally thought of as better, there is a point at which increasing damping factor has little to do with improving system damping and speaker control and becomes more of a marketing ploy.

 So, we already know what damping factor is.
 What is Q, then?

 Q is a Thiele-Small parameter (TSP) and stands for quality factor.
 It is used to describe how well the driver will control its own movement at the resonant frequency.
 Q is the inverse of the damping ratio (of the system), so a lower Q means more control.

 Technically, Q is the ratio of the motional impedance to losses at the resonant frequency of the speaker driver.
 Since damping is most important at the resonance frequency, Q is a good value to use in our calculations of how the damping factor affects the amplifier-loudspeaker system.

 For an in-depth discussion on Thiele-Small parameters, check out my article Full List: Thiele-Small Speaker Parameters W/ Descriptions.